MicrosoftDocs/azure-video-indexer/azure-video-indexer/text-summarization-overview.md

 ### Models

-Fine-tuned models are not supported.
-A fine-tuned model in Azure OpenAI (AOAI) is a pre-trained AI model that has been further optimized for a specific task by training it on a personalized dataset, thereby enhancing its performance and accuracy for that specific application.
+Fine-tuned models aren't supported.
+A fine-tuned model in Azure OpenAI (AOAI) is a pretrained AI model that has been further optimized for a specific task by training it on a personalized dataset, thereby enhancing its performance and accuracy for that specific application.

 ### Non-English languages
 The text summarization is optimized for the English language.
 However, it's compatible with all languages supported by the specific GenAI model being used, that is, GPT3.5 Turbo or GPT4.0.
 So, when applied to non-English languages, the accuracy and quality of the summaries might vary.
 To mitigate this limitation, be extra careful and verify the generated summaries for accuracy and completeness.